k00mi/gitaly/design/README.md

 What we do as developers is fetching and pushing, we only clone once, but then we fetch a lot of times (CI aside).
 Based on this self observed behavior I think we should start investing in improving the fetch time by reusing our freshly created git refs cache.

-Given that we have all the refs in memory we could implement the git-upload-pack negotiation protocol in the daemon.
+Given that we have all the refs in memory we could implement the [git-upload-pack smart negotiation protocol](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) in the daemon.
 This way we would start the conversation with a git client and offer the refs from memory, then have the conversation with the client to find out what is he requiring to finally build the package and upload it.

 Optimizations I can think of that will improve the performance are: